 - Individual liberty (freedom to act within the law),

 - Mutual respect (respect other points of view),

 - Tolerance (of those of different faiths and beliefs).

-Through our positive behavior for learning policy, PSHE sessions, tutor time activities, assemblies and our curriculua we:
+Through our positive behaviour for learning policy, PSHE sessions, tutor time activities, assemblies and our curriculum we: